Missing Value Handling — Complete Guide

 Pattern recognition

 Tabular classification → FastTree/LightGBM.
 Forecasting → SDCA regression.
 Recommendations → MatrixFactorization.
 Text → FeaturizeText.
-Scale → batch scoring, ONNX export, and AKS deployment.
+Scale → batch scoring, ONNX export, AKS deployment.

 Common errors & fixes

-✅ Fix: Use TrainTestSplit or cross-validation; never evaluate on training data.
+- Training on entire dataset without train/test split — Use TrainTestSplit or cross-validation; never evaluate on training data.

-✅ Fix: Time-aware splits for forecasting; fit transforms only on training fold.
+- Data leakage — future information in features — Time-aware splits for forecasting; fit transforms only on training fold.

-✅ Fix: Register singleton PredictionEngine in DI — model load is expensive.
+- Creating new PredictionEngine per request — Register singleton PredictionEngine in DI — model load is expensive.

-✅ Fix: Log predictions, track AUC/MAE weekly, trigger retrain on threshold breach.
+- Deploying without monitoring drift and metrics — Log predictions, track AUC/MAE weekly, trigger retrain on threshold breach.

 Best practices